matthiasmullie/mullie.eu/_posts/2014-11-12-why-your-code-doesnt-scale.md

 Regardless of the amount of rows (5 or 5 billion), We'll always just get the max id from the database, generate 1 random number lower or equal to that, and get 1 record (which MySQL will easily fetch via the PK index).
 This scales!
 No matter how many rows we grow to, this feature will never ever be harder to compute.

 *Note how I do >= instead of =, and have a LIMIT 1: that's just to ignore potential gaps in ids.
-We could generate a random id "32434" that no longer exists in the DB - this query will also settle for 32434 in that case."
+We could generate a random id "32434" that no longer exists in the DB - this query will also settle for 32435 in that case.*

 # Storage